Inference on covariance structure in high-dimensional multi-view data: Introduction

 We also highlight another issue with full likelihood inference for model \eqref{eq:mofa}.
 In the presence of heterogeneity of dimensions and signal-to-noise ratios across data modalities, views with smaller dimension or lower signal-to-noise ratio have a relatively small contribution to the overall data likelihood.
 The latent factors that act only on these views might be poorly estimated.
 This issue is exacerbated by methods that employ information criteria or shrinkage priors to estimate the number of latent factors, which might completely drop these latent factors.
 The same problem affects most state-of-the-art factor analysis methods, such as \citet{rotate}'s method, applied to the dataset obtained by concatenating the $Y_m$'s.

-In a parallel line of research, \citet{jive, ajive} proposed a matrix factorization approach (\texttt{JIVE}, henceforth) that decomposes each data set into a low-rank joint structure, a low-rank view-specific component, and additive noise.
+In a parallel line of research, \citet{jive, ajive} propose a matrix factorization approach (\texttt{JIVE}) that decomposes each data set into a low-rank joint structure, a low-rank view-specific component, and additive noise.
 Properties of \texttt{JIVE} have been studied in \citet{yang2025estimating}.
-The key limitations of \texttt{JIVE} are that it assumes a very rigid structure by only letting relevant features to be shared by all views or view-specific and it does not provide any quantification of uncertainty.
+The key limitation of \texttt{JIVE} is that it does not provide any quantification of uncertainty.

-\citet{fable} recently proposed an alternative to Gibbs sampling for Bayesian analysis of high-dimensional single-view factor models.
+\citet{fable} recently propose an alternative to Gibbs sampling for Bayesian analysis of high-dimensional single-view factor models.
 Their approach consists of estimating the latent factors via a matrix factorization and inferring loadings and residual error variances via surrogate regression problems, where the estimates for latent factors are treated as observed covariates.
-They showed posterior concentration and valid coverage for credible intervals of entries of the covariance.
-Their approach is related to joint estimation for factor models \citep{chen_jmle, chen_identfiability, lee24, flair, blast}, which has been shown to be consistent in double asymptotic scenarios in which both sample size and data dimension diverge. \citet{fable}'s method can have excellent empirical performance when applied to the concatenated $Y_m$'s in recovering the overall covariance matrix, but suffers from the aforementioned problems in estimating certain intra- or inter-view covariances in presence of view heterogeneity, as we show in our numerical experiments.
+They show posterior concentration and valid coverage for credible intervals of entries of the covariance.
+Their approach is related to joint estimation for factor models \citep{chen_jmle, chen_identfiability, lee24, flair, blast}, which has been shown to be consistent in double asymptotic scenarios in which both sample size and data dimension diverge. \citet{basil} expand on this approach to incorporate auxiliary information. \citet{fable}'s method can have excellent empirical performance when applied to the concatenated $Y_m$'s in recovering the overall covariance matrix, but suffers from the aforementioned problems in estimating certain intra- or inter-view covariances in presence of view heterogeneity, as we show in our numerical experiments.